 - 1. In the Windows task bar, click the Start button, point to Settings, and then click Control Panel.
 Double-click the Network icon. - 2.
 The Network dialog box displays with a list of currently installed network components.
-If the list includes TCP/IP, and then the protocol has already been enabled, skip to Configure IP Information Windows 95, 98. - 3.
+If the list includes TCP/IP, and then the protocol has already been enabled, skip to Configure Windows 95, 98, ME for DHCP. - 3.
 If TCP/IP does not display as an installed component, click Add.
 The Select Network Component Type dialog box displays. - 4.
 Select Protocol, and then click Add.
 The Select Network Protocol dialog box displays. - 5.
 Click on Microsoft in the Manufacturers list box, and then click TCP/IP in the Network Protocols list box. - 6.
 Click OK to return to the Network dialog box, and then click OK again.
-You may be prompted to install files from your Windows 95/98 installation CD.
+You may be prompted to install files from your Windows 95/98/ME installation CD.
 Follow the instructions to install the files. - 7.
 Click OK to restart the PC and complete the TCP/IP installation.

-Configure Windows 95, 98 for DHCP
+Configure Windows 95, 98, ME for DHCP

 - 1. Open the Control Panel window, and then click the Network icon. - 2.
-Select the network component labeled TCP/IP, and then click Properties. - 3.
-If you have multiple TCP/IP listings, select the listing associated with your network card or adapter. - 4.
-In the TCP/IP Properties dialog box, click the IP Address tab. - 5.
-Click the Obtain an IP address automatically option. - 6.
-Double-click OK to confirm and save your changes.
-You will be prompted to restart Windows. - 7.
-Click Yes.
+In the Network window, select the Protocols tab. - 3.
+Under Protocols tab, select TCP/IP, and then click Properties. - 4.
+In the Microsoft TCP/IP Properties dialog box, check the "Obtain an IP address automatically" option. - 5.
+Click OK and OK again to confirm and save your changes.
+You will be prompted to restart Windows. - 6.
+Click Yes and wait for your computer restarting and booting up again.